sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 In the method, provide a reason why you closed the tip:

 - `.actionPerformed` - the user performed the action in the tip
-- `.displayCountExceeded` - the clue has been shown the maximum number of times
+- `.displayCountExceeded` - the tip has been shown the maximum number of times
 - `.tipClosed` - the user has clearly closed the tip

 In UIKit, you need to add code for the cross.
-For `popover` prompt, close the controller:
+For `popover`-tip, close the controller:

 ```swift
 if presentedViewController is TipUIPopoverViewController {